michaelmonetized/Sonny-s-Shining/PLAY.md

 **SONNY:**
 Lucy!

 _A door bursts open.
 CHARLIE emerges — a grotesque creation: an actor in a massive crab costume, fire-engine red, with flowing blonde locks.
-On the crab's head: a tiny puppet of a mouse with a Charlie Chaplin mustache, clearly "controlling" the crab below._
+On the crab's head: a tiny puppet of a mouse with a little toothbrush mustache, clearly "controlling" the crab below._

 **CHARLIE (MOUSE):**
 _(high-pitched)_